Care homes, vulnerable and older people

 What has changed

 There is no longer a legal requirement for people with coronavirus (COVID-19) infection to self-isolate.
-However the public health advice for people with any of the main symptoms of COVID-19, a positive test result or any other signs of respiratory illness is to stay at home and avoid contact with other people.
+However, the public health advice for people with any of the main symptoms of COVID-19, a positive test result or any other signs of respiratory illness is to stay at home and avoid contact with other people.
 Due to the higher risk nature of health and social care settings, the advice for staff members working in these settings has not changed.
-COVID-19: management of staff and exposed patients or residents in health and social care settings - GOV.UK (www.gov.uk)
+COVID-19: managing healthcare staff with symptoms of a respiratory infection - GOV.UK

 Visiting care homes